-In the ongoing …so I asked them to smile project he shares hundreds of smiles from an ever increasing number of countries.
-He has been interviewed in dozens of languages and features in Better Photography Magazine, The Times of India, Hindustan Times, Huffington Post, Buzzfeed, Design Taxi, The Daily Mail, Bento, and National Geographic Poland.
+My name is Jay.
+I am an Australian wanderer, photographer, travel guide, and digital nomad specializing in India.
+You may know me as the creator of the international photography project so i asked them to smile, which explores the smiles of strangers.
+I am honored to have been interviewed in dozens of languages and featured in Better Photography Magazine, The Times of India, Hindustan Times, Huffington Post, Homegrown, Buzzfeed, Design Taxi, The Daily Mail, Bento, and National Geographic Online.